survivejs/webpack-book/manuscript/styling/02_separating_css.md

 If you want strict control over the ordering, you can set up a single CSS entry and then use `@import` to bring the rest to the project through it.
 Another option would be to set up a JavaScript entry and go through `import` to get the same effect.

+T> [css-entry-webpack-plugin](https://www.npmjs.com/package/css-entry-webpack-plugin) has been designed to help with this usage pattern.
+The plugin is able to extract a CSS bundle from an entry without `ExtractTextPlugin`.

 ## Conclusion

 The current setup separates styling from JavaScript neatly.
 Even though the technique is most valuable with CSS, it can be used to extract HTML templates or any other files types you consume.
 The hard part about `ExtractTextPlugin` has to do with its setup, but the complexity can be hidden behind an abstraction.